influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/workflow/v1alpha1/prometheus.md

 # workflow.v1alpha1.prometheus

-Prometheus is a prometheus metric to be emitted
+"Prometheus is a prometheus metric to be emitted"

 ## Index